 For your initial setup, you’ll need a few basics: a computer, a camera, reliable internet access, and a microphone.

 Starting a YouTube channel is easier than you might think.
-The setup process takes under 60 seconds.
+The setup process takes less than 60 seconds.
 But before you dive right in and start sharing, you’ll want to create a plan for how you’ll show up on the platform.
-Below we’ve put together 12 beginner tips to help you get started.
+Below we’ve put together 14 beginner tips to help you get started.

 Before you can start sharing content on YouTube, you need to create an account and channel.
 If you don’t already have a YouTube account, simply go to YouTube and use your existing Google account to set one up.

 Then, once you’ve signed into your account, you can create a YouTube channel:

 After you’ve created your channel, you’ll get redirected to your channel dashboard.
 The dashboard is your channel’s home base.
 Here you can customize your channel appearance, upload videos, monitor analytics, reply to view comments, and more.